 - Fulfillment of the requirements specified by the department offering the program of study in the student's major.
 These departmental requirements, including a curriculum outline, are located elsewhere in this section (chapter) of the General Catalogue. - Courses listed in each curriculum which will be used in calculating the grade point average in the major are identified by a "†".
-The following departments require that a grade of "C" be made in each of these courses:, Foreign Languages, Music, and Visual Arts. - 3.
+The following departments require that a grade of "C" be made in each of their major courses: Foreign Languages, Music, Psychology, Sociology and Criminal Justice. and Visual Arts. - 3.
 All departments require that a cumulative or degree grade point average of 2.0 or higher be earned in the major.